gh-cli-for-education/gh-org-clone/README.md

 ### How it works

-To obtain the repos `gh-clone-org` makes a request like:
+To obtain the repos `gh-org-clone` makes a request like:

 ```
 $ gh api --paginate /search/repositories?q=org%3AULL-ESIT-DMSI-1920%20fuegonella